secwexen/aapp-mart/docs/executive/vision.md

 ## Why This Vision Matters

-Cyberattacks are no longer linear or predictable.
+Cyber attacks are no longer linear or predictable.
 Security teams need anticipatory intelligence, not just detection.

 AAPP-MART envisions a world where organizations can: